 - A37.
-ISA (Ireland) 210 (Revised November 2020) requires the auditor to agree the terms of the audit engagement with management or those charged with governance, as appropriate.
+ISA (Ireland) 210 (Revised November 2020)46 requires the auditor to agree the terms of the audit engagement with management or those charged with governance, as appropriate.
 The terms of engagement identify the applicable financial reporting framework.
-Additional matters that may be included in the terms of a group audit engagement include: - Communications between the group auditor and component auditors should be unrestricted to the extent possible under laws or regulations;

-ISA (Ireland) 210 (Revised November 2020), paragraph 9 and 10(d).

-- Important communications between component auditors and those charged with governance of the component or component management, including communications on significant deficiencies in internal control, should be communicated to the group auditor; - Communications between regulatory authorities and entities or business units related to financial reporting matters that may be relevant to the group audit should be communicated to the group auditor; and - The group auditor should be permitted to perform work, or request a component auditor to perform work, at the component.
+Additional matters that may be included in the terms of a group audit engagement include: - Communications between the group auditor and component auditors should be unrestricted to the extent possible under laws or regulations; - Important communications between component auditors and those charged with governance of the component or component management, including communications on significant deficiencies in internal control, should be communicated to the group auditor; - Communications between regulatory authorities and entities or business units related to financial reporting matters that may be relevant to the group audit should be communicated to the group auditor; and - The group auditor should be permitted to perform work, or request a component auditor to perform work, at the component.